berensjd/vehicle-portfolio/README.md

 It is thought that an alterative pattern is required so that _eslint_ does not detect any dependancy issue within the custom<br>
 hook.

-**In the meantime this app demonstrates the operation of a custom hook useFechVehicles() as deployed by functional component VehicleList**
+This app demonstrates the operation of a custom hook useFechVehicles() as deployed by functional component VehicleList

 ### `npm start`